amanandhar0/webcam_motion_detection/readme.md

     opens webcam [normal color]
     normal streaming converted into grayscale
-    grayscale is blurred[gaussian] resulting into the translucent view similar to xray view also named as DELTA delta frame is conerted into pure black and white
+    grayscale is blurred[gaussian] resulting into the translucent view similar to xray view also named as DELTA it is blurred because the objects will have noise removed making edges smooth which will aid in easy calculation delta has xray vision type translucense because it compares current and initial frame delta frame is conerted into pure black and white if movement value or change in objects from initial frame to current framee is >30 it is white else black it is done because slight change in light soure and brightness must not be considered as motion change

     opencv is used for motion detetion > that compares first_frame value of RGB variable with current if it detects slight motion contour is formed.  [green rectangles]